Gold in Virginia

 Source: National Aeronautics and Space Administration (NASA), Doomed Neutron Stars Create Blast of Light and Gravitational Waves

-Despite the dreams of midieval alchemists who sought to transform lead into gold, all the gold on earth is older that the formation of the earth itself.
-All gold on earth originally came from outer space.
-In contrast, the diamonds found on earth were created here within the last 4.6 billion years.
-The carbon within diamonds also pre-dates the formation of earth.
-Since the planet formed, intense pressures have altered the alignment of carbon atoms into the crystalline form to create diamonds.
+Despite the dreams of midieval alchemists who sought to transform lead into gold, nearly all of the gold atoms on earth are older that the formation of the earth itself; gold on earth originally came from outer space.

 gold in Virginia is concentrated north of the James River in a gold-pyrite belt of metamorphic and volcanic rocks along the western edge of the Chopawamsic Terrane